Skip to content

 Make sure to provide the OpenViduLicense parameter with the license key.
 If you don't have one, you can request one here.

-For the RTCEngine parameter, you can choose between Pion (the engine used by LiveKit) and Mediasoup (experimental).
+For the RTCEngine parameter, you can choose between Pion (the default engine used by LiveKit) and Mediasoup (with a boost in performance).
+Learn more about the differences here.

 EC2 Instance Configuration#